-Chad Hall (Hunter/Bone Cancer Survivor) Chad’s had a passion for the outdoors since he started hunting at age 12.
-At 19yrs old while in the middle of his sophomore year in college, Chad was diagnosed with Osteogenic Sarcoma, a rare form of bone cancer.
-The disease caused Chad’s knee to be completely replaced and he lost parts of his quad muscle, femur and tibia.
-Chad never looked back and has set his sights on training for one of his lifelong dreams, to hunt wild sheep.
+At 19 years old while in the middle of his sophomore year in college, Chad was diagnosed with a rare form of bone cancer.
+The disease caused his knee to be completely replaced and he lost parts of his quad muscle, femur and tibia.
+This resulted in Chad having to learn to walk again with over a thousand days of physical therapy and a few more surgeries under his belt.
+Realizing life is short; Chad never looked back and has set his sights on training for one of his lifelong dreams, to hunt wild sheep.

-Kelsie Erickson Burford (Hunter/Childhood Abuse and Bullying Victim) Kelsie wants to encourage woman of all ages that there is hope and a better life out there, to speak out, to never be afraid, and not let others dictate your life.
-Kelsie is a survivor; she was abused for 3yrs as a young child.
-Keslie was also a victim of bullying, which took her dream of playing college basketball.
+Kelsie wants to encourage woman of all ages that there is hope and a better life out there, to speak out, to never be afraid, and not let others dictate your life.
+Kelsie is a survivor, like most victims she too wondered why me.
+She was abused for 3yrs as a young child.
+Kelsie was also a victim of bullying, which took her dream of playing college basketball.
 She battled PTSD, suicide, and depression.
-Her story was chosen by Eastman’s Magazine to be the first woman ever to grace the cover of their Bowhunting Journal.

 Meeting Johnny (her husband) and hunting has empowered her to pursue her athletic abilities in a way she never thought existed.
 She is mentally and physically tough.
 She is blessed to be able to have the ability to hunt in terrain most men cannot endeavor.